Tremus/CPLUG/README.md

 ### Included:

 -   Uses _sample accurate automation_ by default
 -   Standalone builds include hotreloading, and a native menu for switching between sample rates, block sizes, MIDI devices and audio drivers.

 ### **Not** included

 -   _"Distributable"_.
 Support for external GUIs and external processing
 -   Parameter groups.
 -   Bus activation/deactivation
--   MPE

 Most plugins don't support these features, & most users don't ask for them or know about them.
 This library takes a YAGNI approach to uncommon features.
 Because this library is such a thin wrapper over the plugin APIs, adding any feature you need yourself should be a breeze.